CoreyCole/datastar/LLM_context/alpine.ai.md

 >
   <p data-text="$message"></p>
   <button
-    data-on-click="window.dispatchEvent(new CustomEvent('customevent', {detail: 'Hello from DataStar'}))"
+    data-on-click="window.dispatchEvent(new CustomEvent('customevent', {detail: 'Hello from Datastar'}))"
   >
     Dispatch event
   </button>
 </div>
 ```

-For integration with web components or other JavaScript libraries that emit events, DataStar's approach provides greater flexibility by giving you direct access to the event object.
+For integration with web components or other JavaScript libraries that emit events, Datastar's approach provides greater flexibility by giving you direct access to the event object.

 ## The Big Difference: Backend Integration with Server-Sent Events (SSE)

-This is where DataStar really shines compared to Alpine.js.
+This is where Datastar really shines compared to Alpine.js.
 While Alpine is purely frontend-focused, DataStar integrates with your backend using Server-Sent Events (SSE), a web standard that enables servers to push updates to clients over a single, long-lived HTTP connection.

-### How DataStar Uses SSE
+### How Datastar Uses SSE

-DataStar extends the standard SSE protocol (which normally only supports GET requests) to work with all HTTP methods (POST, PUT, PATCH, DELETE), allowing for true bidirectional communication.
+Datastar extends the standard SSE protocol (which normally only supports GET requests) to work with all HTTP methods (POST, PUT, PATCH, DELETE), allowing for true bidirectional communication.
 Here's what happens behind the scenes:

-1. When you use actions like `@get()`, `@post()`, etc., DataStar opens a connection to the server
+1. When you use actions like `@get()`, `@post()`, etc., Datastar opens a connection to the server
 2. The server responds with the MIME type `text/event-stream`
 3. The server can then stream multiple events to the client without closing the connection
 4. These events can include HTML fragments, signal updates, or script execution commands

-DataStar extends SSE by defining specific event types:
+Datastar extends SSE by defining specific event types:

 - `datastar-merge-fragments`: Updates HTML in the DOM
 - `datastar-merge-signals`: Updates signal values